 Ever wondered how pilots communicate with air traffic controllers on the ground when flying over the oceans?
-Air traffic controllers typically pick up aircrafts using radar technology which is only effective about 200 miles off the coast.
-BUT, what after that?
+Air traffic controllers typically pick up aircraft using radar technology which is only about 200 miles off the coast.
+But, what after that?

 When flying over the ocean – when they are out of radar range – pilots typically rely on satellites to communicate with controllers on the ground.
 Now there are different categories of satellites, one of them being geosynchronous, meaning they fly along a fixed orbit along the earth’s surface.
 Therefore these satellites can be used to send and receive data via aircraft overflying oceanic routes.

 The pilot will essentially upload the plane’s location to the satellite after which the satellite will relay this data to the controllers on the ground.
 Although being the most common method of relaying information, this is not the only technique though.

 Some airplanes rely on high-frequency radio technology to communicate with air traffic controllers on the ground.
 It’s an older and less-reliable communications technology, but it’s still used by countless airliners.
 High-frequency radio technology involves relaying the airplane’s location to a network of receivers, which eventually pass the data to controllers on the ground.